 Dinky Bingo Review

 Dinky Bingo is a very vibrant and colourful looking brand.
 The yellow background is quite striking.
 Like Tickety it's opted to boast about "exclusive bingo rooms" and this alongside the welcome offer dominates the home page.
 Also like Tickety, Dinky has decided to not be a wager free bingo brand.
 This perhaps isn't a surprise as that experiment hasn't exactly taken off.
-It does seem that most new Dragonfish brands decide to go with the original platform instead of the Real Money Network.
+It does seem that most new Dragonfish brands decide to go with the original bonus set-up instead of opting for no wagering services.

 New players to Dinky are offered a welcome package consisting of a bingo bonus, bingo tickets and slots spins.
 Register, login and deposit a minimum of £10 to receive a £10 bonus, 5 tickets for The Big £10K game & 20 spins on Fluffy Favourites.
 You will need to use the code DINKY to claim the offer.
 Note that wagering terms do apply.
 This is x4 for the bingo bonus and x4 for any wins generated from the spins.
 The latter is very competitive as many slot and bingo brands have a much higher wagering term on games bonuses.

 You can try Dinky Bingo for free and without making a deposit either.
 Register and login to the site and access The Daily Doozey.
 This site will be open for 72 hours after registration.
 When we tried Dinky however we found that the room wasn't active.
 However if it is working when you register then you'll be able to play selected games for the chance to win bonus prizes.
 Wagering terms will apply to any wins you may achieve.